 Willdan provides our toll free telephone number to each respective Auditor-Controller for inclusion on each Tax Bill, in order to facilitate our response to taxpayer's inquiries.
 The toll free number referenced on the Tax Bills is a direct line to the Property Owner Service Representatives and does not route through the Willdan operator.
 Currently, Willdan has four Property Owner Services Representatives dedicated to responding to taxpayer inquiries.
-These representatives are well trained in answering questions relating to the standby charges and are fluent in both English and Spanish.
-We have provided each of the Property Owner Services Representatives with information regarding the use the funds collected via the standby charge, which are used as a credit towards a member agencies readiness-to-serve charge.
-They are also aware that the use of the readiness-to-serve charge funds are for maintenance and repair of the capital improvements needed to bring the water directly from the source to each of the member agencies, whereby the member agencies have infrastructure in place to then distribute the water directly to the property owners or in some cases an additional water provider.
-When property owners or other individuals require additional information, Willdan's Senior Project Analyst, and Group Manager, talk with the individuals and provide further information in regards to the standby charge program.
+These representatives are well trained in answering questions relating to the Standby Charge and are fluent in both English and Spanish.
+We have provided each of the Property Owner Services Representatives with information regarding the use the funds collected via the Standby Charge, which are used as a credit towards a member agencies RTS Charge.
+They are also aware that the use of the RTS Charge funds are for maintenance and repair of the capital improvements needed to bring the water directly from the source to each of the member agencies, whereby the member agencies have infrastructure in place to then distribute the water directly to the property owners or in some cases an additional water provider.
+When property owners or other individuals require additional information, Willdan's Senior Project Analyst, and Group Manager, talk with the individuals and provide further information in regards to the Standby Charge program.